• Published: May 07 2025 06:22 PM

 • Next Week: Dry and warmer temperatures.

-• Stay Informed: Monitor weather updates from reliable sources like the National Weather Service and KPRC 2.
+• Stay Informed: Check reliable sources like the National Weather Service and KPRC 2 for updates.

-• Download the KPRC 2 Storm Tracker app: Stay updated with the most accurate and timely weather information available.
+• Download the KPRC 2 Storm Tracker app: Get those real-time alerts!

-Houston's weather is unpredictable, but with careful monitoring and preparedness, you can navigate these storms and enjoy the beautiful weather to come.
-Stay safe, stay informed, and have a wonderful Mother's Day weekend!
+Houston weather is notoriously unpredictable, but by staying informed and prepared, we can handle whatever Mother Nature throws our way and enjoy the beautiful days to come.
+Stay safe, Houston, and have a wonderful Mother's Day weekend!

 FAQ